panzerdp/dmitripavlutin.com/content/posts/2016-06-22-declare-function/index.md

 The function declared using a fat arrow has the following properties:

 *  The arrow function does not create its own execution context, but takes it lexically (contrary to function expression or function declaration, which create  own `this` depending on invocation)
-* The arrow function is anonymous: `name` is an empty string (contrary to function declaration which have a name)
+* The arrow function is anonymous.
+However, the browser can infer the function's name from the variable holding the function object.
 * `arguments` object is not available in the arrow function (contrary to other declaration types that provide `arguments` object)

 ### 4.1 Context transparency

-`this` keyword is one of the most confusing aspects of JavaScript (check [this article](http://rainsoft.io/gentle-explanation-of-this-in-javascript/) for a detailed explanation on `this`).
+`this` keyword is one of the most confusing aspects of JavaScript (check [this article](/gentle-explanation-of-this-in-javascript/) for a detailed explanation on `this`).
 Because functions create their own execution context, often it is hard to catch the flying around `this`.

-ECMAScript 6 improves `this` usage by introducing the arrow function, which takes the context lexically.
+ECMAScript 2015 improves `this` usage by introducing the arrow function, which takes the context lexically.
 This is nice, because from now on is not necessary to use `.bind(this)` or store the context `var self = this` when a function needs the enclosing context.

 Let's see how `this` is inherited from the outer function: